aen1gma/blog/_posts/2025-04-25-my-ai-teammates.md

 ---
 layout: post
 title: My AI teammates
-subtitle: GPT's that genuinely understand my business
+subtitle: GPTs that genuinely understand my business
 date: 2025-04-25
+description: How I created a Custom GPT that understands my business and helped me write a complete lead nurture sequence—without marketing experience.
 ---
-Going back a couple of years, once I started to understand what LLM's were capable of, I wondered what would be possible if I could customise the GPT to understand a specific context (e.g. my business).
+When I first started to grasp what LLMs could actually do, I wondered what would be possible if I could customise the GPT to understand a specific context (e.g. my business).
 At the time, this was only possible with complex custom setups.
-But that changed when Open AI released the ability to create Custom GPT's in ChatGPT.
+But that changed when Open AI released the ability to create **Custom GPTs** in ChatGPT.
 Once this capability unlocked, I already knew the use case I wanted to try first.
-And the results were a genuine game-changer.
+And the results were a genuine **game-changer**.

 ## Marketing without marketing skills